 The “burghers of Ghent,” the most notable citizens in medieval towns in northern Europe, didn’t always agree with the Counts of Flanders.
 That’s why Philip I initially built such an impressive stone fortification as he was forced to establish and increase his authority in the city.

 The castle served as a citadel within the city and is partially surrounded by a protective moat, a defensive ring fed by the Leie River.
-It features a huge central keep and incorporates several rooms which served as residence and administrative offices.
+It features a huge central keep and incorporates several rooms which served as residences and administrative offices.

-The exterior wall of the castle features 24 bartizans, small overhanging turrets.
+The exterior wall of the castle features 24 bartizans, and small overhanging turrets.
 In combination with the moat, these medieval defensive features create a remarkable sight in the city center of Ghent!